Stochastic Average Model Methods: Stochastic Average Model Methods

 We remark that such randomized selections of batches in an optimization have been studied in the past and have been referred to as arbitrary sampling \cite{CsibaRichtarik2018,HanzelyRichtarik2019,HorvathRichtarik2019,RichtarikTakac2016}; that body of work motivated the ideas presented here.
 After updating the component models $\{m_i(\xb;\cb^k_i): i\in I^k\}$ to $\{m_i(\xb;\xb^k): i\in I^k\}$, we employ the \emph{ameliorated model}

 recalling that $\bar{m}_{k-1}(\xb)$ is the previous iteration's average model.
-In order for \Cref{eq:saga_model} to be well defined, we require that $\pi^k_i>0$; that is, we require the probability of sampling the $i$th component function in the $k$th iteration to always be nonzero.
-We remark that the ameliorated model \Cref{eq:saga_model} is obviously related to the \texttt{SAGA} model \cite{DefazioBL14}, which is an unbiased correction to the \texttt{SAG} model.
-We record precisely what is meant by unbiased correction in the following proposition, and we stress that the statement of the proposition is effectively independent of the particular randomized selection of $I^k$. \begin{proposition} \end{proposition}
+In order for \cref{eq:saga_model} to be well defined, we require that $\pi^k_i>0$; that is, we require the probability of sampling the $i$th component function in the $k$th iteration to always be nonzero.
+We remark that the ameliorated model \cref{eq:saga_model} is obviously related to the \texttt{SAGA} model \cite{DefazioBL14}, which is an unbiased correction to the \texttt{SAG} model.
+We record precisely what is meant by unbiased correction in the following proposition, and we stress that the statement of the proposition is effectively independent of the particular randomized selection of $I^k$. \begin{proposition} For all samplings defined by $\pi_i^k>0$, $i=1, \ldots,p$, and for all $\xb \in \Reals^n$, the ameliorated model in \cref{eq:saga_model} satisfies $\displaystyle\Ebb_{I^k}\left[ \hat{m}_{I^k}(\xb)\right] = m^k(\xb).$ \end{proposition}

 \begin{proof}

 \end{proof}

 To make the currently abstract notions of component model centers and model updates more immediately concrete, we initially focus on one particular class of component models; in \Cref{eq:beyondfo}, we introduce and discuss three additional classes of component models.
 Our first class of component models is first-order (i.e., gradient-based) models of the form